Home Abstracts » Late-breaking Abstracts

 Late-breaking abstracts can be submitted for consideration via the website's registration and abstract submission system.
 Abstract topics can be seen here.

 Important points for late-breaking abstracts

 - Abstracts must report new or recent substantive scientific results in the molecular life sciences from the lab(s) of the author(s).

-- Where previously published findings are presented, this should be work published no more than six months before the start of the Congress and the prior publication should be cited in the abstract (see Step by Step Guide below).
+- At least some findings unpublished at the time of abstract submission should be included.
+Where previously published results are also presented as part of the main findings (rather than only for context), this should be work published no more than 18 months before the May 24, 2023 abstract submission deadline (i.e. November 24, 2021).
+Any prior publication should be cited in the abstract (see Step-by-Step Guide below).

-- The presenting author of the abstract must complete registration by May 23, 2021 for abstracts to be assessed and included in the Congress virtual platform.
+- The presenting author of the abstract must complete registration by May 24, 2023 for abstracts to be assessed and included in the Congress Programme.

 - The same abstract cannot be submitted by different delegates.

-- Abstracts are also invited on 'Molecular Bioscience Education'.
-These should preferably contain educational research design. but innovation reports and original contributions to current topics in education are also welcome.
+- Late-breaking abstracts are also invited on 'Molecular Life Sciences Education'.
+These should preferably report research findings on aspects of teaching/learning, but other original contributions to current topics in education and career development are also welcome.

-- Each registrant can submit only one education abstract to the 45th FEBS Congress, but (new for FEBS 2021) may submit both a research and an education abstract from the same registration, regardless of the abstract call – e.g. a registrant who submitted only a research abstract in the main abstract call or who submits one in the late-breaking call can also submit an education abstract in the late-breaking abstract call without additional charge.
+- Each registrant can submit only one education abstract for evaluation, but may submit both a research and an education abstract from the same registration, regardless of the abstract call – e.g. a registrant who submitted only a research abstract in the main abstract call or who submits one in the late-breaking call can also submit an education abstract in the late-breaking abstract call without additional charge.

 - Other general points stated for research abstracts also apply to education abstracts.